dgp1130/blog/src/www/posts/ctor.md

 ```

 Note that not much needs to change to support mixins, as they mostly "just
 work"ᵗᵐ.
-This shows the power and flexibility of `ctor<T>` and decoupling a
+This shows the power and flexibility of `ctor<T>` which comes from
-superclass from its subclasses, which is all enabled with the use of minimal
+decoupling a superclass from its subclasses, which is all enabled with the use
-constructors.
+of minimal constructors.

 ## Experimental implementation